idaholab/moose/modules/navier_stokes/doc/content/source/variables/BernoulliPressureVariable.md

 !alert! note title=Behavior with parallel execution

-In certain cases multiple porosity jump faces may be connected by single cells in a chain.
+In certain cases multiple porosity jump faces may be connected by cells in a chain.
 For example at corners or when porous medium zones are one-cell wide.
 In such scenarios, the two-term expansion for the determination of the face pressure on the downstream side requires a considerably extended stencil which may not be accommodated by the